Am-bot-coder/Disease-prediction/README.md

-# 🩺 AI-Powered Disease Prediction System
+# 🩺 ML-Powered Disease Prediction System

 An AI-driven web application designed to predict disease risk using machine learning models, presented with a **HTML-CSS frontend** and **Flask backend**.
 The system provides an intuitive interface for healthcare professionals and individuals to assess liver health based on clinical parameters.